JacquelineJia/InstaPic/README.md

 - Users can view all posts
 - Users can view posts from a specific user
 - Users can view all comments on their own posts

-Frontend - Created a ReactJS app

-Features:
-- Users can register with a username
-- Users can create posts that include an image and description
-- Users can comment on posts
-- Users can view all posts
-- Users can view posts from a specific user
-- Users can view all comments on their own posts

 Tutorials followed: